 Here, we are pleased to present our latest newsletters which tell you about things we've been doing.
-We also publish special bulletins concerning road closures which could effect our local car and motorcycle members.
+When appropriate, we also publish special bulletins concerning road closures which could effect our local car and motorcycle members.
 A recent one about closure of local roads for surface dressing has just been removed as the work has been completed.

 Note that we only keep newsletters covering the last 9 months on this webpage.